 Integration is an essential aspect of the exploration of new frontiers, and often overlooked and under-emphasized in the psychedelic community.
 Integration is the process by which the material accessed and insights gained in a psychedelic experience are incorporated into one’s life over time in a way that has meaning and benefit for an individual and their community.
 It is an ever-evolving journey beyond the journey which supports the cartography of new landscapes for lasting change.
 Join us as we explore principles and practices to support the integration process and optimize the benefit of psychedelic experiences.

-Food That Is Out Of This Universe: An Introduction to CBD Infusions
+Food That Is Out Of This Universe: An Introduction to Hemp Infusions

 Payton Curry, Teaching Kitchen

 Join an Exploratory Chef in the teaching kitchen and gain access to formulation techniques that will allow you to build trust in the medicinal kitchen.
 This educational demonstration will display the structures and techniques that can be used to safely and properly integrate cannabinoids into food.